Rahahhaaa/TextToNonBinaryTree/README.md

 ### Input
 #### Input Rule
-1. Only use keyword node and leaf
+1. Only use keyword "node" and "leaf"
-2. Use colon to assign value
+2. Use "colon :" to assign value
 3. Child node must be parenthesized
 4. Leaf can't have child node
 ```python